4richardchen/stopaapihate.github.io/index.md

 ### Education
 Education (not just public, but all) is inherently a social movement.

-Todo: add AAPI history to curricula (very hard as every municipality and textbook deciding organ is highly fragmented), add Lunar New Year to holidays
+Todo: sign [NYC AAPI History](//t.co/10XIK9c0gW); add AAPI history to curricula (very hard as every municipality and textbook deciding organ is highly fragmented), add Lunar New Year to holidays

 Orgs: [Act To Change](//t.co/HhCwd7y0pE), an AAPI [BullyBust](//t.co/GBNCkQq1M6)/[Project Anti-Bully](//t.co/HYJnSTUSBj) or [Not In Our School](//t.co/SBZp7UdI0P); also [Asian Articles](//t.co/ruCRbmF72I)